 Kenny Pheasant is the director and sole language instructor of Anishinaabemdaa, an Anishinaabe language program located in Manistee, Michigan.
 He is from the Wikwemikong Anishinaabe First Nation and grew up on the Manitoulin Island reservation in Ontario, Canada.
-Pheasant has been teaching Anishinaabemowin to people of all ages for over twenty years, partly because his childhood was steeped in traditional Anishinaabe language, culture, and history. spoke "When was growing everybody up, Anishinaabemowin," recalls Pheasant.
+Pheasant has been teaching Anishinaabemowin to people of all ages for over twenty years, partly because his childhood was steeped in traditional Anishinaabe language, culture, and history.
+"When Ι growing up, everybody spoke was Anishinaabemowin," recalls Pheasant.
 "We used it in the schools, on the playground, everywhere."

 Pheasant also learned about the history of his Anishinaabe tribe through the reservation's elders and through everyday life.
 "My history, I was living it," he says.
 "It was a very important component in our daily lives."
-This childhood spent on the isolated reservation, learning about his people's history and culture, left Pheasant with an immense sense of pride in his identity as an Anishinaabe and allowed him to overcome the prejudice that he faced when he left Manitoulin Island to attend high school in Espanola, a town an hour away from Manitoulin Island.
+This childhood spent on the isolated reservation, learning about his people's history and culture, left Pheasant with an immense sense of pride in his identity as an Anishinaabe and allowed him to overcome the prejudice that he faced when he left Manitoulin Island to attend high school in